autumn009/RemotePC8801/README.md

 2) select driveX in combo-box

 # Commands
- * DISK INFO -Get infomations about the floppy disk by DSKF()
+ * DISK INFO -Get information about the floppy disk by DSKF()
- * FILES     -Send FILES statement for test purpose
+ * FILES     -Send FILES statement for test purposes
- * IMAGE     -Read Disk image to save D88 format file
+ * IMAGE     -Read disk image to save D88 format file
- * SECTOR    -View Sector Dump by hexadecimal
+ * SECTOR    -View sector dump in hexadecimal
  * DIRECT    -Execute any BASIC statement/command
  * DEBUG     -Don't use
  * PortOpen  -Open Connection
  * PortClose -Close Connection

 # Not implemented yet
-'Write Disk Image' is not implemented
+ * 'Write Disk Image' is not implemented
-'Write Sector' is not implemented
+ * 'Write Sector' is not implemented